Chair, Department of Kinesiology

 - Philadelphia, PA

-Temple University College of Public Health, an interdisciplinary college devoted to providing an innovative educational and research environment that brings a transdisciplinary perspective of health, wellness, and social welfare, seeks a creative and visionary Chair for its Department of Kinesiology.
-The Chair will build upon the department's current strength and guide it in its growth as a leading department.
+Temple University’s College of Public Health is leading a new movement to reimagine the future of public health.
+Through transdisciplinary research and interprofessional education, our students, staff, and faculty embrace public health as a catalyst for individual and community change in pursuit of the common good.
+The College seeks a creative and visionary Chair for its Department of Kinesiology.
+The Chair will build upon the Department’s current strengths and guide its growth as a leading department.

-The ideal candidate will have a strong record of scholarship and external research funding, as well as be an accomplished administrator who understands that personnel management, budgeting, and program development are critical to the health and development of a large academic department.
-S/he must have effective interpersonal communication skills and a commitment to the development of innovative research, faculty mentoring and the integration of academic programming and clinical research.
-Candidates should hold a PhD in a related discipline.
+The ideal candidate will have a strong record of scholarship and external research funding, in addition to being an accomplished administrator who understands that personnel management, budgeting, and program development are critical to the development and advancement of an academic department.
+S/he must have effective interpersonal communication skills and a commitment to the development of innovative research, faculty mentoring, and the integration of academic programming and clinical research.
+Candidates should hold a PhD in kinesiology or a related discipline.

-Temple University is an urban, research-intensive university located in Philadelphia.
-Temple is the 6th largest provider of professional education in the country and includes the Schools of Law, Medicine, Pharmacy, Podiatry, and Dentistry, in addition to research centers, including the NCI-designated Fox Chase Cancer Center.
-The University is located in historic and culturally rich Philadelphia, the nation's 5th largest city.
+Temple University is an urban, research-intensive university.
+As the 32nd largest college/university in the United States and the sixth largest provider of professional education in the country, its professional schools include the Schools of Law, Medicine, Pharmacy, Podiatry, and Dentistry and a number of research centers, including the NCI-designated Fox Chase Cancer Center.
+The University’s 17 schools and colleges offer over 450 degree programs, and over 38,000 students combine to create one of the nation’s most comprehensive and diverse learning environments.

 Isaacson, Miller, a national executive search firm, has been retained to assist in this search.
 Applications will be accepted until the position is filled.
 Inquiries, nominations, referrals, and CVs with cover letters should be sent in confidence to: